Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Proofs of Main Results

 \subsection{Proof of Theorem \ref{theorem_safety}}

 \emph{Proof.} Noticing that $h_N(x) > 0$ indicates $h(x) > 0$ since $\norm{u - u^*} \ge 0$ hold all the time, it is sufficient to prove $h_N(x) > 0$ to reveal the safety of systems.
-In other word, it is only need to prove that $\mathcal{C}_N$ is forward invariant.
-Following the same process of the original CBF method, the derivative of $h_N(x)$ is
+In other words, it only needs to prove that $\mathcal{C}_N$ is forward invariant.
+Following the same process as the original CBF method, the derivative of $h_N(x)$ is

 Note the second line utilizes the results in Theorem \ref{theorem_convergance_gradient}.
 Since $\alpha^\prime =q_c (\hat \gamma - \alpha)/ b_h$, the above formula reduces to $\dot h_N(x) \ge - \alpha h_N(x)$, which implies that the set $\mathcal{C}_N$ is forward invariant according to Definition \ref{definition_CBF}.
 The proof is complete.